aarontran/snr-filaments/agenda.md

 later, once I have simultaneous profile fitting.
 (for intensity -- our models give us intensity in erg/cm^2/s whatever, but we have been simply comparing to photon counts)
+(answer: we are computing model profiles at a fixed energy -- so it's a constant scaling factor, doesn't matter)

 ### Radio thingies

-* EVLA data reduction (casaguides.nrao.edu) (prepare questions for Jack) (how to extract image data for analysis?)
+* EVLA data reduction (casaguides.nrao.edu) (prepare questions for Jack) (how to extract image data for analysis? -- solution: export to FITS.
+Units are Jy/beam = 10^-26 W/s/m^2/Hz/beam)

 * Figure out how best to fit profiles in their entirety.
   One idea -- use FWHMs to line up profiles, roughly (since we don't precisely know the shock location + precursor may be seen ahead of shock...)
   (consider the work of Warren 2005?)
-  (morlino/caprioli 2012, cassam-chenai 2007 have done this to some extent) Relevant links: http://mathematica.stackexchange.com/questions/866/simultaneously-fitting-multiple-datasets
+  (morlino/caprioli 2012, cassam-chenai 2007 have done this to some extent)
+  Another: match up profiles to peaks.
+But where/how to cut-off front/back for fitting?...
+  Relevant links:
+  http://mathematica.stackexchange.com/questions/866/simultaneously-fitting-multiple-datasets
   http://forums.wolfram.com/mathgroup/archive/2011/Sep/msg00555.html